ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - A list of applicable badge recipients (a.k.a. the winners of your tournament).
 - An appropriately designed badge ([see below](#profile-badges)).
-- A Link to the tournament's wiki page or spreadsheet(s) with:
+- Links to the tournament's wiki page, website and/or publicly viewable spreadsheet(s) with:
-  - The publicly viewable catalogue of your tournament's match history, including qualifiers where applicable.
+  - The tournament's match history with links to all matches, including qualifiers where applicable.
-  - The publicly viewable catalogue of your tournament's mappools.
+  - The tournament's mappools.
+  - The qualifier results — for tournaments that use qualifiers.

 ### Programs